wssuite/NurseScheduler/README.md

 2) Content of the project.
 	a. ./src : source code (executables are stored in ./bin after building and object files are stored in ./obj)
-	b. ./datasets: We provide the benchmark used by the organizers of the INRC2 [1] in the ./datasets directory with the format nXXXwY, where XXX refers to the nnumber of nurses and Y is the number of weeks in the planning horizon.
+	b. ./datasets: We provide the benchmark used by the organizers of the INRC2 [1] in the ./datasets directory with the format nXXXwY, where XXX refers to the number of nurses and Y is the number of weeks in the planning horizon.
 For each number of nurses and planning horizon, several history and demand files are provided thus allowing to test a very large number of different instances.
 	c. ./paramfiles : Directory where all the parameters of the solution methods are stored.
 This is where the particular method executed when running the executable is chosen.
 The parameters files initially present in the directory are those used for the tests in [2].
 	d. validator.jar is the java executable provided by the organizers of INRC2 to check the validity of a solution and compute its cost independently.
 	e. ./scripts : Directory including several scripts for the execution of multiple runs at once